Lyf-Planner/lyf-app/README.md

 React Native Mobile Client for Lyf

 Feature Roadmap:
-- Drag and drop (MVP)
+- UIDs on items and lists!
-- Multiple selection on edit mode
+- Cut and paste multiple items
 - Notes